 Contact Susan at firstname.lastname@example.org.

 Robyn Henderson-Espinoza, Director of Communications, a native of the Northern Occupied Territory of Mexico (the Republic of Texas) is an openly Trans*gressive gendeerqueer, and utilizes third person plural pronouns to talk about themself.
 Self-identifying as a QueerMestizaje (of Mexican and Anglo heritages) and Public Theologian who is finishing a Ph.D. at the University of Denver in Philosophy and Theology, Robyn has been a conversation partner with other religious scholars and theologians in the development of a robust queer theology.
 Having been trained in the Catholic parochial school system as a child and young adult, then attending a Southern Baptist Church, and later confirmed Lutheran (ELCA), Robyn has a long history with U.S. churches.
 Likewise, Robyn has been involved with the LGBTQ movement both in politics and in religious circles since 2004 and believes that faith organizing for LGBTQ justice will help shift the terrain of normative theologies and radically change our churches.
 Robyn’s involvement with a variety of churches and religious communities is what prompted them to attend a United Methodist Seminary in Chicago, IL to study with a Latin American baptist theologian.
 Committed to living out both queerness and theology, Robyn joins MLP to strengthen their discourse and contribute to their growing theological frame.
 Almost finished with their Ph.D. from the University of Denver, Robyn holds a Mater’s of Theological Studies from Garrett-Evangelical Theological Seminary, Evanston, IL, and a Bachelor’s degree from Hardin-Simmons University.
-Robyn resides in Denver, CO and is married to their long-time partner.
-Together they have five animals: 2 dogs and 3 cats.
+Robyn currently resides in Denver, CO.

 Contact Robyn at email@example.com.